The Bronx Museum of the Arts

 The Bronx Museum of the Arts is a museum of contemporary art located in the Bronx neighborhood of New York City.
 The museum is housed in an iconic building designed by U.S. practice Arquitectonica.

 In 1982, the museum moved to a former Synagogue on Grand Concourse, which was subsequently renovated and expanded in 2006.
-The new 16,684 square-foot / 1,550 square-meter home, designed by Miami-based architectural practice Arquitectonica, contains a main gallery, flexible events spaces, educational classrooms and learning spaces, storage areas for the museum’s permanent collection, an outdoor terrace, a cafe, and a store.
+The new 16,684 square-foot / 1,550 square-meter home, designed by Miami-based architectural practice Arquitectonica, contains the main gallery, flexible events spaces, educational classrooms and learning spaces, storage areas for the museum’s permanent collection, an outdoor terrace, a cafe, and a store.

-Collection, exhibitions and activities
+Collection, exhibitions, and activities